-How to: Add XMLMappedRange Controls to Worksheets
+How to: Add XMLMappedRange controls to worksheets

 To add an XMLMappedRange control to a worksheet

-- For Excel 2007 projects, on the Developer tab, click Source.
+On the Developer tab, click Source.

 If the Developer tab is not visible on the Ribbon, you must enable it.
-For more information, see How to: Show the Developer Tab on the Ribbon.
+For more information, see How to: Show the Developer tab on the Ribbon.